SEO & Web Development

 • Server: Send Content-Type header with charset=utf-8

-3. Standardize Line Breaks
+3. Standardize line breaks

-Build text cleaning into your publishing process:
+Bake text cleaning into your publishing process:

-• CMS plugins that auto-clean on save
+• CMS plugins that clean text automatically on save

 • Pre-commit hooks that normalize whitespace in version control